davechallis/ocypod/docs/api.md

 * 204 - job successfully updated
 * 400 - invalid or no JSON sent
 * 404 - no job with given ID exists
+* 409 - job is in state where status or output update is not allowed

 #### Example